chisophugis/clang_plugin_example/README.rst

 Quickstart
 ==========

-Run ``./try`` and hopefully you'll see a huge list of headers spewed out.
+Run ``make demo`` and hopefully you'll see a huge list of headers spewed out.
 If that didn't work, contact me (chisophugis@gmail.com) immediately and I will fix it.

 Goal